DyScan

 If your app does not already ask for camera permissions, add the key “NSCameraUsageDescription” (Privacy - Camera Usage Description) to your app's Info.plist file.
 You should set the value to be the string a user sees when they are prompted for the camera permission (e.g. To scan credit cards).

 DyScan should be integrated properly now.
-See this guide on how to interface with it.
+See on how to interface with it.